Safeguarding changes using the plan-execute pattern

 No update plan available.

-When should one use update plans?
+When should one use the plan-execute pattern?

 This pattern does not make sense for most data updates; as this entails more work and complexity.
 It makes sense when: